ganteam-vr/gan_museum/README.md

 }
 ```
 Response contains the path of the folder in which the generated .obj files for the 3D object are placed.

+### Requirements
+Before you begin, ensure you have met the following requirements:

+Operating System: Ubuntu
+Python version: 3.8+

+### Acknowledgements
+We would like to thank Goud jaar, Ameen Quarshi, Asharab Heidr, Tawfik Abouaish for contributing in that project